LiangSiyuan21/Adversarial-Attacks-for-Image-and-Video-Object-Detection/img_attack_with_attention/README.md

 # A Simple and Fast Implementation of Faster R-CNN

 ## 1. Introduction
-- This code is the implementation of the paper 'Transferable Adversarial Attacks for Image and Video Object Detection'
+- This code is the implementation of the paper [Transferable Adversarial Attacks for Image and Video Object Detection](https://arxiv.org/abs/1811.12641)
 - This paper has been received by IJCAI-19.

 ## 2. Performance